 Condition: Students must be enrolled full-time in CB29 Oral Health Course to enrol in this unit.

-Corequisites: BMSC11010 Human Anatomy and Physiology 1 and HLTH11027 Foundations of Health.
+Corequisites: BMSC11010 Human Anatomy and Physiology 1 and ALLH11009 Research Methods for Health Professionals.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).